 Clean up the last standing water with a portable submersible sump pump and a wet dry vac.
-Then use a high capacity, low temperature dehumidifier to take care of the rest.
+Then use high capacity, low-temperature dehumidifier to take care of the rest.
 It is important to open windows and ventilate rather than turn on the heat high [about 50°F] in the house or use fans.
-Actually simply turning the heat on, is an invitation to grow mold spores and spread them through out the house.
+Actually simply turning the heat on, is an invitation to grow mold spores and spread them throughout the house.
 Do not try to dry out the house too hurriedly.
 If you do, this will cause wood floors to warp or buckle.

 Clean all surfaces thoroughly.

-Wash down all surfaces, such walls, cabinets, basement floors; including those which were not in direct flood contact, with your bleach solution.
+Wash down all surfaces, such as walls, cabinets, basement floors; including those which were not in direct flood contact, with your bleach solution.
 Then wipe down with clear water.
-In fact using a vapor steam cleaner on all surfaces to disinfect is an even better solution.
+In fact, using a vapor steam cleaner on all surfaces to disinfect is an even better solution.
 Take this important flood tips.

 Check for interior and structural damage.

 Inspect all electrical and plumbing systems.

 At this point, have a professional inspect both your electrical systems and appliances.
 Additionally, replace all filters and switches.
-Check your furnace, as a burnout of the motor may be imminent.
+Check your furnace, as burnout of the motor may be imminent.
 Be certain all plumbing and / or toilet facilities are working.